 - Dream up a business

-- Develop the business through training and micro-credit
+- Develop the business through training, mentorship and micro-grants

 - Create beautiful handmade goods and products